eveporcello/advanced-react/asynchronous-react.md

 ## Lab: Loading Data

+1. Start a New Project In CodeSandbox: https://react.new
-1. Using Fetch, make a request for this API: [SpaceX](https://api.spacexdata.com/v4/rockets)
+2. Using Fetch, make a request for this API: [SpaceX](https://api.spacexdata.com/v4/rockets)
-2. Create Components to Display All of the Rockets
+3. Create Components to Display All of the Rockets
-3. Extra Credit: Add Styles!
+4. Extra Credit: Add Styles!

 ## Handling Promise States